o2r-project/api/docs/compendium/public_share.md

 - Sciebo (https://sciebo.de)
 - Zenodo or Zenodo Sandbox (https://zenodo.org or https://sandbox.zenodo.org)

+## Common

+All repositories use the same API endpoint `https://…/api/v1/compendium`, but with different required/optional parameters.

 The upload is only allowed for logged in users.
 To run the upload from the command line, login on the website and open you browser cookies.
 Find a cookie issued by `o2r.uni-muenster.de` with the name `connect.sid`.